emrulhasan-nlp/MRRRec22/README.md

 ##########Tripadvisor dataset##############

-dataset is available here: https://www.cs.virginia.edu/~hw5x/Data/LARA/TripAdvisor/
+dataset is available here: [dataset] (https://www.cs.virginia.edu/~hw5x/Data/LARA/TripAdvisor/)

-Follow the instructions in the paper (https://ieeexplore.ieee.org/abstract/document/10020741) to clean the dataset.
+Follow the instructions in the [paper] (https://ieeexplore.ieee.org/abstract/document/10020741) to clean the dataset.

 This is the implementation of our paper MRRRec2022 IEEE big data

 #####################################################################
-Please note that our paper is the extension of ANR: Aspect-based Neural Recommender" in CIKM 2018.
-Therefore, we added code to their implementation (https://github.com/almightyGOSU/ANR/tree/master).
+Please note that our paper is the extension of [ANR]:(https://dl.acm.org/doi/abs/10.1145/3269206.3271810).
+Therefore, we added code to their implementation [Github](https://github.com/almightyGOSU/ANR/tree/master).
 The architecture that we extended, we DEVELOP THE CODE FOR THAT PART ONLY.
-The detailed architecture of our model can be found in the paper (https://ieeexplore.ieee.org/abstract/document/10020741).
+The detailed architecture of our model can be found in the [paper] (https://ieeexplore.ieee.org/abstract/document/10020741).
 Thank you very much to the author of ANR for their nice work and open-source work!

 ######################################################################

 Please consider citing our work if you find it useful.
 Thanks!
   '''
   @inproceedings{hasan2022multi,
-  title={Multi-criteria Rating and Review based Recommendation Model}, author={Hasan, Emrul and Ding, Chen and Cuzzocrea, Alfredo}, booktitle={2022 IEEE International Conference on Big Data (Big Data)}, pages={5494--5503}, year={2022}, organization={IEEE}
+    title={Multi-criteria Rating and Review based Recommendation Model}, author={Hasan, Emrul and Ding, Chen and Cuzzocrea, Alfredo}, booktitle={2022 IEEE International Conference on Big Data (Big Data)}, pages={5494--5503},
+    year={2022},
+    organization={IEEE}
   }
   '''